Montevideo

 Hyatt Centric Montevideo Luxury

-The five-star of the Pocitos rambla: rooms facing the Río de la Plata, a pool and sunsets at the rooftop bar.
+The five-star on the rambla: rooms facing the Río de la Plata, a pool, and the sunset from the rooftop bar.

 Check availability